|

 - Improving students’ writing through their ability to read and analyze complex text

-- Utilizing multiple genres in the AP English Language & Composition classroom
+- Utilizing multiple genres in the AP English Lang & Comp classroom

 - Utilizing high-interest non-fiction (including images and video as rhetorical text)

-- Research time for lesson planning, enrichment pieces, and application
+- Asynchronous time for College Board resources, lesson planning, enrichment, and application

 - CED Skills Page